fxpl/notebooks/README.md

 directory where the output from `SccOutputAnalyzer` is located.
 Before running any of the other post processing scripts, you need to create a symbolic link named `Output` in the root directory of this repository pointing at the directory where the output from `NotebookAnalyzer` is located.

 After having executed the R scripts, you may want to run `reduce_large_images.sh`.

-An example of how to run the post processing can be found in `run_post_processing_ccc.sh` which is located in the root directory of this repository.
+An example of how to run the post processing of data produced when `NotebookAnalyzer` is given the flag `--ccc` can be found in `run_post_processing_ccc.sh` which is located in the root directory of this repository.